This gluten free cranberry bread is super moist, lightly sweet and only just a bit tart. It's the perfect quick bread for your holiday table!

 - 10 ounces fresh cranberries halved

-- ยฝ cup (4 fluid ounces) milk at room temperature (See Recipe Notes)
+- 1 cup (8 fluid ounces) buttermilk at room temperature (See Recipe Notes)

 Instructions

 - Preheat your oven to 350ยฐF.
-Grease or line a standard 9 x 5-inch loaf pan and set it aside.
+Grease and line a standard 9 x 5-inch loaf pan and set it aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, or a large bowl with a handheld mixer, place the butter.
+- In the bowl of a stand mixer fitted with the paddle attachment, or a large bowl with a handheld mixer, place the butter and 1 cup of sugar.
 Beat on medium-high speed until light and fluffy.

 - In a separate, medium-size bowl, place the flour blend, xanthan gum, baking powder, baking soda and salt, and whisk to combine well.